 When social causes of health impact minorities in the U.S., health communications can be a complex process.
 This panel will discuss public health campaigns that showcase innovative strategies for HIV/AIDS, obesity and diabetes outreach to African-Americans, Hispanics and American Indians/Alaska Natives.

 Selena Ramkeesoon, MBA, PMP, MLS, principal, ICF International

 Ramkeesoon is a 17-year strategic communications veteran focusing on social marketing and behavior change communications.
 She works with 18 tribes as the American Indian/Alaska Native Stakeholder group liaison for CDC’s National Diabetes Education Program, and was the project director for CDC’s National HIV/AIDS Partnership.

 Ana Toro, M.A., APR, senior health communications manager, ICF International

-Ana Toro, M.A., APR, is senior health communications manager at ICF International.
-As a bilingual and bicultural practitioner with more than 20 years of experience, she develops awareness, prevention and education programs for minority populations.
+As a bilingual and bicultural practitioner with more than 20 years of experience, Toro develops awareness, prevention and education programs for minority populations.
 She has supported pharmaceutical companies and nonprofit organizations, as well as public health efforts on behalf of the federal government, including the Centers for Disease Control and Prevention, and National Institutes of Health.